oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/Xeo.md

 You get it.

 ### [NAEphthalene (NEptha)](NAEphthalene.md)
-NAEpthalene dislikes Xeo.
+NAEphthalene dislikes Xeo.
 Its because Xeo is a woman, and just catty.
 He doesn't exactly like her overly aggressive behavior.
 And also NEptha is a freaking sexist.

 Well, Xeo also dislikes him cus he's a bastard.